-This trail extends from Rochester on the west to Cazenovia on the east.
+This trail extends from Rochester on the west to Cazenovia on the east, terminating in Elmira.
 With the exception of the 1878 convention sites in Watkins Glen, unmarked sites are omitted.
 All other sites on this list include a gravestone, a historical marker, a historic structure, or a museum.
 The Watkins Glen sites are included because of the convention’s importance and also because the village’s infrastructure still preserves many elements of a classic late–nineteenth-century resort town then accessible mainly by steamboat or rail.
 The Ingersoll Museum has limited hours; call ahead or check online.

 "Freethought" (one word) is the label most often embraced by atheists, agnostics, and secularists of the nineteenth and early twentieth centuries.
 Free thinking (two words) could lead one to uncommon conclusions regarding any number of topics; freethinking (one word) came to mean the process by which one came to uncommon conclusions about religion.
 Freethinkers held that (either probably or certainly) God does not exist; that gods, scriptures, and religions are best understood as products of human action; that religion and government should be held separate; and that moral values should be sought in human experience, not in holy books.